 B. Cross Commission Referral

-Jurisdiction is established in the case of a cross commission referral and the ED sends a copy of the cross commission referral form and a response form to the respondent and requests a reply to the ED within 30 calendar days.
+Jurisdiction is established by a cross commission referral and the ED sends a copy of the cross commission referral form and a response form to the respondent and requests a reply to the ED within 30 calendar days.

 C. After the response is received, the IRP reconvenes (IRP2) to consider the status of the process: